antoniolg/Bandhook-Kotlin/Readme.md

 #Bandhook Kotlin

-Clean contacts is a sample repository to illustrate Clean architecture in Android.
-It has also many other details that hopefully will be useful too.
 This project is a small replica of the app I developed some time ago.
 [Bandhook can still be found on Play Store](https://play.google.com/store/apps/details?id=com.limecreativelabs.bandhook)

 At the moment it will only connect to LastFm and retrieve some music bands.
 It will let navigate to the artist detail.
 This is what you´ll get: